 Oral Examination (the defense meeting).
 The candidate begins with a 15-20 minute PowerPoint presentation of the research questions and results of the dissertation.
 During this public presentation, the committee members and audience members may ask questions and discuss points of interest.
-The candidate must also present a 2-3 minute video at this time, in which the candidate summarizes their dissertation research for a general audience.
 After the public audience leaves the room, the committee will question the candidate further.
 The candidate is expected to "defend" their scientific work academically, i.e., weighing arguments carefully and reacting to criticism appropriately.
 Final acceptance of the dissertation is often made contingent on revisions before the final copy of the dissertation is submitted to the graduate school.
-The committee needs to approve both the dissertation text and video.
+The committee needs to approve the dissertation text.
 In the event the student fails the final oral exam, the student will be allowed one more chance to take the exam in a subsequent semester.
 Students should not bring food to the defense meeting.